 Now you can label your jars.
-Decide what foods will go into what jars, and label appropriately.
-If you have handwriting which is difficult to read, may we suggest our range of labels from The Craft Stall? $4 gets you labels for everything from sugar and flour, chickpeas, onion salt and so much more.
+Decide what foods will go into what jars, and label them appropriately.
+If you have handwriting that is difficult to read, may we suggest our range of labels from The Craft Stall? $4 gets you labels for everything from sugar and flour, to chickpeas, onion salt and so much more.

 Hard Staple Foods:

 - Dry Beans